 Activity Lead and key collaborators Desired outcome by 2027 Status Priority progress update Next steps 7.2.
 Implement mechanisms to streamline or automate animal and animal product traceability data across agreed industries and make this accessible to all supply chain participants Integrity Systems Company (ISC), in collaboration with peak industry organisations, DAFF Existing or new mechanisms are implemented with high adoption rates from supply chain participants to improve collation of traceability data across information systems In progress (projects 34, 47, 48, 49) Agricultural Traceability Enhancement: Australian Government contribution (project 34): The Traceability Grants Program (TGP) - Round 3 was published on 5 February 2024.
 TGP is part of the Modernising Agricultural Trade - Protecting Australia's Clean, Green Brand initiative and supports collaborative agricultural traceability projects that assist implementation activities under the National Agricultural Traceability Strategy 2023 to 2033.
-The National Agricultural Traceability Strategy 2023 to 2033 (project 47): The National Agricultural Traceability Strategy 2023 to 2033 (project 47): The National Agricultural Traceability Strategy 2023 to 2033 (the strategy) was launched in July 2023 by Australian Agriculture Ministers to provide a nationally coordinated approach to enhancing traceability for biosecurity, trade, food safety and other outcomes.
+The National Agricultural Traceability Strategy 2023 to 2033 (project 47): The National Agricultural Traceability Strategy 2023 to 2033 (the strategy) was launched in July 2023 by Australian Agriculture Ministers to provide a nationally coordinated approach to enhancing traceability for biosecurity, trade, food safety and other outcomes.
 The strategy was co-designed by Australian government and industry stakeholders and will support modernising and further strengthening Australia's tracking and tracing capabilities.
-National mandatory individual electronic identification (eID) for sheep and goats (project 48): The Sheep and Goat Traceability Task Force (SGTTF) continues to meet regularly to inform sheep and goat elD national implementation efforts.
+National mandatory individual electronic identification (eID) for sheep and goats (project 48): The Sheep and Goat Traceability Task Force (SGTTF) continues to meet regularly to inform sheep and goat eID national implementation efforts.
 To support ongoing implementation efforts across government and industry, the SGTTF has developed a national Sheep and goat eID National Implementation Plan and a set of National Principles - implementation of individual eID for sheep and goats.
 NLIS Database Uplift project (project 49): Work is underway to uplift the National Livestock Identification System database and its supporting systems, which will help modernise Australia's data capture, storage, and distribution system for tracking livestock and their movements.
 The project is being delivered by ISC in consultation with Australian government and industry stakeholders.
-The first stage commenced in July 2023 with project establishment and scope defini Project 34: Negotiations and award of grant agreements are expected to take place between May and June 2024.
-Project 47: The first 5-year implementation plan for the strategy is expected to be launched in mid-2024 and will provide guidance on key activities and timeframes to address priority areas for action, which will lead to achieving the desired outcomes of the strategy.
-Project 48: Key implementation milestones and activities underway by jurisdiction are outlined in the national Sheep and goat eID National Implementation Plan.
-7.3.
-Use traceability systems to provide feedback to supply chain participants on animal health outcomes AHA, MSA and supply chain participants Existing or strengthened traceability systems provide improved feedback to supply chain participants on animal health outcomes occurring at relevant points of supply chains In progress (projects 34, 50) Project 34 has been mentioned under activity 7.2 but also aligns with activity 7.3.
+The first stage commenced in July 2023 with project establishment and scope definition.
+Project 34: Negotiations on Work Plans to support activities are being finalised.
+Project 47: The first 5-year implementation plan for the strategy is expected to be launched in the coming months and will provide guidance on key activities and timeframes to address priority areas for action, which will lead to achieving the desired outcomes of the strategy.
+Project 48: Key implementation milestones and activities underway by jurisdiction are outlined in the national Sheep and Goat Traceability Task Force - DAFF (agriculture.gov.au).

+Activity Lead and key collaborators Desired outcome by 2027 Status Priority progress update Next steps 7.3.
+Use traceability systems to provide feedback to supply chain participants on animal health outcomes AHA, Meat Standards Australia (MSA) and supply chain participants Existing or strengthened traceability systems provide improved feedback to supply chain participants on animal health outcomes occurring at relevant points of supply chains In progress (projects 34, 50) Project 34 has been mentioned under activity 7.2 but also aligns with activity 7.3.
 MyFeedback data (project 50): ISC has recently launched 'myFeedback', which includes data from AHA's National Sheep Health Monitoring Project and health data from five beef abattoirs.